Peter Kürten: First convictions

 Shortly thereafter, in 1900, Kürten was arrested for fraud.
 He would be rearrested later the same year on the same charge, although on this second occasion, charges pertaining to his 1899 Düsseldorf thefts, plus the attempted murder of a girl with a firearm, were added to the indictment.
 Consequently, Kürten was sentenced to four years' imprisonment in October 1900.
 He served this sentence in Derendorf, a borough of Düsseldorf.

 Released in the summer of 1904, Kürten was drafted into the Imperial German Army; he was deployed to the city of Metz in Lorraine to serve in the 98th Infantry Regiment, although he soon deserted.
 That autumn, Kürten began committing acts of arson, which he would discreetly watch from a distance as emergency services attempted to extinguish the fires.
 The majority of these fires were in barns and haylofts, and Kürten would admit to police he had committed around twenty-four acts of arson upon his arrest that New Year's Eve.
-He also freely admitted these fires had been committed both for his sexual excitement and in the hope of burning sleeping tramps alive.
+He also claimed these fires had been committed both for his sexual excitement and in the hope of burning sleeping tramps alive.
 (Note: An FBI profile of Kürten's criminal behaviour concluded his compulsion to abuse and torture animals and to commit arson were a manifestation of his need to feel a sense of control in response to his chronically abusive upbringing.)

 As a result of his desertion, Kürten was tried by the military court and convicted of desertion in addition to multiple counts of arson, robbery and attempted robbery (the latter charges pertaining to acts he had also committed that year), and was subsequently imprisoned from 1905 to 1913.
 He served his sentence in Münster, with much of his time spent in solitary confinement for repeated instances of insubordination.
 He would later claim to investigators and psychologists this period of incarceration was that in which he first encountered severe forms of discipline, and as such, the erotic fantasies he had earlier developed while incarcerated in Derendorf expanded to include graphic fantasies of his striking out at society and killing masses of people; these fantasies became ever more paramount and overbearing in his mind, and Kürten later claimed that he derived the "sort of pleasures from these visions that other people would get from thinking about a naked woman", adding that he occasionally spontaneously ejaculated while preoccupied with such thoughts.